Landing Your Dream IT Job: The 4 Pillars of Personal Branding (Part 3)

-Think back to the first pillar – your hobbies and interests.
-Does your interaction on social media platforms reflect these to the rest of the world?
+Think back to the first pillar – your identity; your hobbies and interests.
+Does your social media activity reflect these to the rest of the world?
 Would you rather post another selfie, or a picture of the computer you built from scratch?
 Would you rather spend all your time watching other people on Twitch, or stream your own video for a change?

-Make your time spent only as productive as possible, rather than regarding it as mindless activity.
+Make social media a productive outlet, rather than regarding it as mindless activity.

-- Creating mini tutorials and/or time lapses of your past times
+- Creating mini tutorials and/or time lapses of your pastimes

 - Following educational topics